 This is a rush transcript.
 Copy may not be in its final form.

-PRESIDENT MAHMOUD ABBAS: In June, the six-day war went down in history of marking the defeat of the Arabs by Israel.
+PRESIDENT MAHMOUD ABBAS: [translated] Even in June, the Six-Day War went down in history as marking the defeat of the Arabs by Israel.
 Our standing up to this defeat, in spite of the hardships, could make up for what we have lost in war.
-Perhaps we can even erase it from memory with a great achievement, putting and end to the occupation of Palestinian and Arab lands, creating our independent state, recovering Jerusalem, solving the refugee problem in a just and acceptable manner based on legitimate international resolutions.
+Perhaps we can even erase it from memory with a great achievement, putting an end to the occupation of Palestinian and Arab lands, creating our independent state, recovering our Jerusalem, solving the refugee problem in a just and acceptable manner based on legitimate international resolutions.

-DEPUTY PREMIER SHIMON PERES: It is a not a war we are seeking, we are forced into it.
+SHIMON PERES: The Six Day War wasn’t a war that we were seeking.
+We were forced into it.
 We didn’t intend to conquer any territories.
-This was a result of a false war upon us.
-On many occasions we tried to negotiate and settle the [inaudible] issues.
+This was a result of a forced war upon us.
+On many occasions we tried to negotiate and settle the burning issues.
 And I didn’t lose my hope.
-We wouldn’t like to see the Palestinian suffering.
+We wouldn’t like to see the Palestinians suffering.
 We wouldn’t like seeing the Palestinians occupied.
 We wouldn’t like the Palestinians missing a chance of a flourishing and democratic economy.
-We are ready to negotiate, straight away, fully, sincerely and responsibly.
+We are ready to negotiate, straightaway, fully, sincerely and responsibly.

 AMY GOODMAN: The role of the United States and Britain at the time?